-A stretching or tearing of ligaments, fibrous tissue that connects bones and joints.
+A stretching or tearing of ligaments, the fibrous tissue that connects bones and joints.

-An injury that occurs when the ankle rolls, twists, or turns in an awkward way.
+An injury that occurs when the ankle rolls, twists or turns in an odd way.

 An injury of the tissue (ligament) connecting the bones at the base of the thumb.

 Thick mixture of saliva and phlegm that's coughed up from the respiratory tract.

 A form of skin cancer that develops in the cells of the outer layer of the skin.

 An infection caused by usually harmless bacteria commonly found on the skin or in the nose.

 An infection caused by staphylococcus bacteria commonly found on skin or in the nose.

 An abnormal narrowing of an open space in the body, such as a blood vessel.

 An abnormal narrowing of a blood vessel, duct, canal, or tube.